 - enhancement of the API to facilitate wrapping modules from other packages for integration into the PsyNeuLink

-environment (examples currently exist for Pytorch and Emergent);
+environment (examples currently exist for Pytorch ) and translating into a standard

-- integration of tools for parameter estimation, model comparison and data fitting; and
+- integration of tools for parameter estimation, model comparison and data fitting

 PsyNeuLink is written in Python, and conforms to the syntax, coding standards and modular organization shared by